-How to calibrate your instruments - speed, depth and wind - to ensure they're reading accurately
+How to calibrate your boat's speed, depth and wind instruments - to ensure they're reading accurately

 Run 1: Time 17:48

 Distance run: 1.34NM

 Run 2: Time 10:10

 Distance run: 0.86NM

 As you can see, there was some tide running!
 It would be preferable to do this in slack water.

 The average of the two distances run, as shown on the boat’s log, was 1.1NM.

 Converting each of those times to decimal hours and dividing the distance by the time gave us an average speed for both legs of 4.51 knots for the outbound leg and 5.07 knots for the return leg – or an average of 4.79 knots.